-Your low ball offer to purchase will be rejected outright, without even mention of a counteroffer, plus you risk further defensive behaviour once you do decide to put in a market related offer!
+Your low ball offer to purchase will be rejected outright, without even mention of a counteroffer, plus you risk further defensive behaviour once you do decide to put in a market-related offer!
 And how do you think the home sellers will react once they see your name on that contract?

-Whereas low ball offers do happen on a regular basis, and tend to be a common reason for rejection, offers which are slightly below asking price (fortunately!) do happen more often!
+Whereas low ball offers do happen on a regular basis and tend to be a common reason for rejection, offers which are slightly below asking price (fortunately!) do happen more often!

-Most of the time, home buyers have done their homework (with or without help of a real estate agent), and have a pretty good idea of how much your house is worth.
+Most of the time, home buyers have done their homework (with or without the help of a real estate agent), and have a pretty good idea of how much your house is worth.
 A Comparative Market Analysis (so-called CMA) goes a long way in preparing oneself prior to putting an offer to purchase in, as your offer more than likely is now considered to be reasonable, and negotiations can commence!

-Obviously, each and every local real estate market conditions will dictate how much wiggle room there will be, where in a seller’s market, your offer might get shot down right away, but your offer might stand a better chance of succeeding in a buyer’s market!
+Obviously, each and every local real estate market conditions will dictate how much wiggle room there will be, whilst in a seller’s market, your offer might get shot down right away, but your offer might stand a better chance of succeeding in a buyer’s market!